 In some cases, this may all be too little too late.
 Many teenagers are already hooked on painkillers and Adderall because it was freely available and they didn’t know any better.
 This is where users need sympathetic, affordable, and accessible support to deal with the addiction.
 Support must come on a national level with recognition of the illness, national programs, and continued insurance.

 Then there is the support on a local level.
 Local clinics need to treat teenagers without judgment.
 Schools and colleges need to look out for the signs of addiction and guide students and families.

-Both the US and UK government have slowly come around to the opioid epidemics sweeping their respective countries.
-There is the hope that this will lead to improvements in all three areas covered above.
+Both the US and UK governments have slowly come around to the opioid epidemics sweeping their respective countries.
+There is hope that this will lead to improvements in all three areas covered above.